martinkooij/jsmn-traversal/README.md

 ````

 # Example
 An example cross-compiling for the pi pico is added.
-By removing #PICO_ARCH definition it should work for all platforms, but mind the include dircetories.
+By removing #PICO_ARCH definition the example should work for all platforms, but mind the include directories.